TUHHStartupEngineers-Classroom/ws20-business-data-science-basics---lab-journal-mariofaragalla/README.md

-# Hi
+# Final update

-You will find my solution in journal.Rmd
+You will find the final solution in journal.Rmd

+Thank you for extending my deadline.

 # Lab Journal Website
 An R Markdown website template for a lab journal [https://tuhh-w11.github.io/lab_journal_website/](https://tuhh-w11.github.io/lab_journal_website/)